JJINDAHOUSE/brooklyn-skillman/README.md

 # brooklyn-skillman
 ## This repo shows what I am hacking currently

-Recently, I am working on UDACITY deep learning course provided by google.
+Currently, I am working on UDACITY deep learning course provided by google.
-Just finished three assignments.
+Just finished 3 assignments and working on 4_convolutional_Neural_Networks.

 If you need more details about these assignments, please go to: